wmbenedetto/turbine.js/README.md

 To do this you could either set `initObj.resets.isStepThreeComplete = false`, or your could set it to a function to be  called to determine the reset value, i.e. `initObj.resets.isStepThreeComplete = app.isStepThreeComplete.bind(app)`.

-If no reset is defined in `initObj.resets`, then the response is not reset during a rewind.
+If no reset for a query is defined in `initObj.resets`, then the response is not reset during a rewind.

 ---